MarioArnt/blog/source/about/index.md

 My current employer is a human-sized IT services company called [Neoxia](https://neoxia.com).

-As I feel pretty happy here and [they are hiring](https://neoxia.com/offresemploi), so I recommand you to apply if you are looking for a position as software or DevOps engineer.
+I feel pretty happy here and [they are hiring](https://neoxia.com/offresemploi).
+So I recommand you to apply if you are looking for a position as software or DevOps engineer.